csmap-surveys/csmap-surveys.github.io/twitter_compliance_csmap.md

 You can thus in total earn up to $15 (if you complete both surveys and send in at least 10 screenshots/links).
 If you choose only to complete part of the study, you will only be compensated for the tasks you completed.

 ### When will I see my rewards?
-This study continues through TK.
-We will screen submissions for completeness and distribute rewards by TK.
+This study continues through June 22nd.
+We will screen submissions for completeness and distribute rewards within a week after that.

 If you have any questions or need support, please email <a href="mailto:nyutwittersurveys@gmail.com">nyutwittersurveys@gmail.com</a>.